-Minnesota Housing funds a variety of programs and initiatives and reserves the right to establish limits for any program or initiative during any business day such as:
+Minnesota Housing funds a variety of programs and initiatives and reserves the right to establish limits for any program and/or initiative during any business day such as:

-- A maximum dollar amount the Lender may commit; or - A maximum number of individual Commitments the Lender may commit.
+- A maximum dollar amount a Lender may commit; or - A maximum number of Commitments a Lender may commit.

-The Lender commits funds on a first-come, first-served basis.
+The Lender commits funds on a first-come, first-served basis...

-Individual Commitments are to be considered as "forward Commitments" by the Lender.
-It is expected that the loan will be closed within the commitment period and delivered to Minnesota Housing for purchase.
+Commitments are to be considered as "forward commitments" by the Lender.
+It is expected that the loan will be closed within the Commitment period and delivered to Minnesota Housing for purchase.